yu-cheng-kuo-28/leetcode-doc-cpp/solutions/others/Flower Bouquets/README.md

 <br>

 ### (0) Warm-Up
-Let's take 122.
-Best Time to Buy and Sell Stock II for example to get a bit warm up before moving forward to problem Flower Bouquets.
+Let's take *122.
+Best Time to Buy and Sell Stock II* for example to get a bit warm up of DP before moving forward to problem Flower Bouquets.
 ```cpp
 class Solution {
 public: